paidy/interview/Forex-UI.md

 #### Usage
 __API__

-This is a never ending streaming API, after opening a connection the API will keep returning new exchange rates for the queried currency pairs.
+The One-Frame API offers two different APIs, for this exercise please use the streaming one, This is a never ending streaming API, after opening a connection the API will keep returning new exchange rates for the queried currency pairs until the connection is closed.

 `GET /streaming/rates?pair={currency_pair_0}&pair={currency_pair_1}&...pair={currency_pair_n}`